 - Arthritis or other disease-related joint tissue degeneration

 A thorough evaluation using a Doppler device and digital x-rays can provide a more accurate diagnosis allowing for more comprehensive and predictable treatment.

 Treatment available for TMJ Disorders and Bite Problems

-Thorough evaluation of the occlusal system is the key to productive and enduring treatment for TMJ related disorder.
-In many situations, treating only the symptoms without identifying and treating the underlying cause leads to a break down of oral health over time in many situations.
+A thorough evaluation of the occlusal system is the key to productive and enduring treatment for TMJ-related disorder.
+In many situations, treating only the symptoms without identifying and treating the underlying cause leads to a breakdown of oral health over time in many situations.
 Some of the best options of treatment may include: